reazen/relude/docs/Overview.md

 ## Extensions and infix operators

 Using typeclass-style abstractions allows us to provide a ton of extra functionality "for free" for many modules.
-For example, for any module that has an implementation of the module type `BsBastet.Interface.MONAD`, we can `include` a wide variety of extension functions and infix operators for free for that module, all implemented consistently and predictably.
+For example, for any module that has an implementation of the module type `Bastet.Interface.MONAD`, we can `include` a wide variety of extension functions and infix operators for free for that module, all implemented consistently and predictably.
 If you've ever found yourself implementing `map2`, `flatten`, `length`, `toArray`, etc. for your types, it's likely that you could instead get these functions for free by implementing the corresponding typeclass.

 ## IO